top of page

 Mindfulness

-Mindfulness, also sometimes referred to as “flexible awareness”, is a mental practice and a state of awareness that involves intentionally paying attention to the present moment without judgment.
-It is about being fully engaged in the here and now, acknowledging and accepting one's thoughts, feelings, bodily sensations, and the surrounding environment as they arise, without trying to change or react to them.
+Mindfulness, also sometimes referred to as “flexible awareness,” is a mental practice and a state of awareness that involves intentionally paying attention to the current moment without judgment.
+It is about fully engaging in the here and now, acknowledging and accepting one's thoughts, feelings, bodily sensations, and the surrounding environment as they arise, without trying to change or react to them.

 Key characteristics of mindfulness include:

-• Non-Judgmental Awareness: Practicing mindfulness entails observing thoughts, emotions, and sensations without labeling them as good or bad.
-It's about acknowledging these experiences with an attitude of acceptance and compassion, rather than getting caught up in self-criticism or self-judgment.
+• Non-Judgmental Awareness: Practicing mindfulness entails a self-awareness practice of observing thoughts, emotions, and sensations without labeling them as good or bad.
+It's about acknowledging these experiences with an attitude of acceptance and compassion to gain a deeper understanding of these thoughts and emotions rather than getting caught up in self-criticism or self-judgment.

 • Acceptance: Mindfulness involves accepting things as they are, even if they are uncomfortable or challenging.
-Rather than trying to change or suppress difficult experiences, mindfulness encourages individuals to make space for them and allow them to come and go naturally.
+Rather than trying to change or suppress difficult experiences, mindfulness encourages individuals to make space for themselves and allow them to come and go naturally in a supportive environment.

 • Openness: Mindfulness fosters an attitude of openness and curiosity.
-It's about being receptive to whatever arises in the present moment, including both pleasant and unpleasant experiences, with an attitude of interest and exploration.
+It's about gaining a deeper understanding of whatever arises at the moment, including both pleasant and unpleasant experiences, with an attitude of interest and exploration.

 Mindfulness is a core component of various mindfulness-based interventions, such as Mindfulness-Based Stress Reduction (MBSR) and Acceptance and Commitment Therapy (ACT).
-By cultivating mindfulness and “flexible awareness”, individuals can flexibly respond to stress, reduce reactivity, and respond more skillfully to life's challenges.
-It also contributes to enhanced emotional regulation, improved decision-making, and a greater sense of well-being.
+By cultivating mindfulness and “flexible awareness,” individuals can flexibly respond to stress, reduce reactivity, and respond more skillfully to everyday life's challenges.
+It also contributes to enhanced emotional or mental health regulation, improved decision-making, and a greater sense of overall well-being.

 bottom of page